blitzkz23/KanaL-kana-learn/README.md

 # KanaL_KanaLearn
 Android application to help learn Japanese's Hiragana and Katakana.
 Notable Features :
-1. Log in using only name that are saved within shared preferences, also log out too.
+1. Log in using only name that are saved within shared preferences, and log out button too.
 You can also choose not to save your name on sharedprefs by not checking the Remember me checkbox.
 2. Bar that show your name on main menu, after you input it ;)
 3. List that shows all Hirgana and Katakana characters.
 4. Mini quiz that utilize SQLite database function, and save the Highscore on shared preferences.